osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 {% include figure.html path="blog/runelite-part1/intellij-customize.png" alt="IntelliJ IDEA Customization" %}

 IntelliJ will now start and present you with the normal _Welcome Screen_.
-A good option here is to download and setup the RuneLite project.
-This is easily achieved using the _Check out from Version Control_ and then select _Git_ from the drop down menu.
+A good option here is to download and set up the RuneLite project.
+This is easily achieved using the _Check out from Version Control_ and then select _Git_ from the drop-down menu.

 {% include figure.html path="blog/runelite-part1/intellij-welcome.png" alt="IntelliJ IDEA Welcome Screen" %}